-This article will explain, how to whitelist the simulated SoSafe phishing mails in Google Workspace.
-Afterwards we will also explain how you can prevent Google from showing your users warning banners with regards to the SoSafe phishing mails.
+This article will explain, how to whitelist the simulated SoSafe phishing emails in Google Workspace.
+Afterwards we will also explain how you can prevent Google from showing your users warning banners with regards to the SoSafe phishing emails.

-All relevant information with regards to your campaign can be found on our management portal under simulation > whitelisting.
+All relevant information with regards to your campaign can be found on our management portal under Dispatch > Whitelisting.

-There you can access up to date information on:
+There you can access the lastest information on:

-- The Envelope-Sender-Addresses (technical Sender) used in your campaign.
+- The envelope sender addresses (technical senders) used in your campaign.

 - The list of the active domains in the SoSafe phishing links.